About Michael Silber

 Nevada

-The Board of Pharmacy is holding a public hearing in Las Vegas on May 30.
+The Board of Pharmacy posted a hearing notice for the September 5 Public Hearing in Las Vegas on proposed new onerous counseling documentation requirements.

 For more information, contact NACDS’ Mary Staples at 817-442-1155.